techidaily/site-games-able/source/_posts/who-wins-in-specifications-asus-rog-ally-or-steam-deck.md

  The SteamOS is intended to only run the Steam game launcher and Itch.io games.
 Furthermore, not all Steam games are playable, and you can only run the limited, yet growing, library of games that Steam officially ports to the Deck.

  Other game launchers and OS are installable on the Deck, but the procedure requires extensive technical knowledge.
-This, combined with the Deck's tailored OS experience, is[why most people choose to stick with Linux on the Steam Deck](https://www.makeuseof.com/reasons-why-people-stick-with-linux-on-steam-deck/) .
+This, combined with the Deck's tailored OS experience, is [why most people choose to stick with Linux on the Steam Deck](https://www.makeuseof.com/reasons-why-people-stick-with-linux-on-steam-deck/) .

 ## ASUS ROG Ally vs. Steam Deck: Battery Life